Elizabeth Gunning (writer): Writing

 Gunning began her career as an author in 1794, and ultimately published nine novels, six translations from French, and four children's books.
 Her first novel, The Packet (1794), begins with a preface claiming that she was a reluctant amateur pressured into writing due to financial need.
 The scholar Valerie Derbyshire considers the preface a fundamentally accurate description of Gunning's motivation to write under "[t]he threat of destitution and the shadow of scandal", deprived of her father's financial support.
 In contrast, literary historian Pam Perkins argues that this self-presentation is a marketing cliché.
 Perkins describes Gunning as highly professional in her management of her career.
 Unlike many writers who wrote "on speculation"—completing a manuscript first and then attempting to sell it to a publisher—Gunning secured a contract before beginning to write The Packet.
 When she wrote more than the contracted four volumes, she removed the extra material to be sold separately as her second book, Lord Fitzhenry.

 Especially at the start of her career, Gunning used her notoriety as a marketing tool.
 The vast majority of novels in this period were published anonymously, but Gunning consistently published with her highly-recognizable name on the title page; even after her marriage, her novels continue to point out that "Mrs. Plunkett" should be known to readers as "Miss Gunning".
 Her early novels also focus on narratives of scandal, and include commentary from the author breaking the fourth wall to defend herself from critics.

 Gunning's first two novels were novels of sensibility; her third, The Foresters (1796), was a Gothic novel which falsely claimed to be a translation from the French, using the trope of the found manuscript.
+Gunning's most celebrated French translation was of The Plurality of Worlds by Bernard Le Bovier de Fontenelle, first written in 1686 and translated by Gunning in 1803.
 All of Gunning's works were reprinted and pirated frequently during her life, indicating a successful career as a writer.
 Perkins says: "Hers was not a dazzling literary career, like Burney's or Smith's, but it was solid and respectable".
 After her death, however, her works were soon forgotten.
 The literary historian Isobel Grundy's assessment of her ouvre is mixed: "Elizabeth Gunning's early novels are, like her mother's, sentimental, with heavy-footed humour, trite moralizing, a self-consciously elaborate style, and intense class-consciousness.
 Each woman wrote more interestingly, with more criticism of society, later in life."
-Gunning's most celebrated French translation was of The Plurality of Worlds by Bernard Le Bovier de Fontenelle, first written in 1686.